Need Aware vs. Need Blind Colleges? What’s the Difference?

 You can find need-aware schools with a lot of socioeconomic diversity by checking to see what percentage of students are on need-based aid.
 You might be surprised that you find some need-blind schools have more rich applicants and are less diverse than other need-aware ones!

-Drawbacks of Need-Aware Schools
+Drawbacks to Need-Aware Schools

 Of course, the primary drawback to a need-aware school is that your student may not be admitted because of their financial situation.
 The school simply believes that they cannot offer enough financial support to make attending sensible for your family.